 After Preteen Survives Severe Boat Strike, Mom Warns Families to Stay Safe at Lakes

-It took more than three weeks in the hospital and multiple surgeries, but one 12-year-old is recovering from a frightening accident.
+It took more than three weeks in the hospital and multiple surgeries, but one 12-year-old recovered from a frightening accident.
 What others should know.

-Twelve-year-old Cora Thomas spent a recent June afternoon like so many other Michiganders in her neighborhood: swimming in Fenton’s Lake Ponemah.
+Twelve-year-old Cora Thomas spent a June 2017 afternoon like so many other Michiganders in her neighborhood: swimming in Fenton’s Lake Ponemah.

 She was talking to her friend when, suddenly, she looked up to see a ski boat heading toward her.